-Roche RNAi Assets Go To Arrowhead
+Roche RNAi Assets Go to Arrowhead

+The article was updated on November 2, 2011, to correct the information on Alnylam’s RNAi drugs; the firm has four RNAi-based drugs in clinical trials, but they are not all in Phase I trials.

-A year after deciding to end research in the field of RNA interference, the Swiss drug giant Roche has transferred its RNAi assets to the small drug discovery firm Arrowhead Research.
+A year after deciding to end research in the field of RNA interference, the Swiss drug giant Roche has divested its RNAi assets to the small drug discovery firm Arrowhead Research.

-The deal lifts a pall that settled over the RNAi field after Roche’s November 2010 announcement that it was exiting the field.
-At the same time, it shows how far the value of assets in the RNAi business has fallen.
+The sale lifts a pall that settled over the field after Roche’s November 2010 announcement that it was exiting RNAi drug research.
+At the same time, the deal shows how far the value of assets in the RNAi business has fallen.

 Arrowhead now owns the former Mirus R&D facility in Madison, Wis., which employs a team of 40 scientists.
-Arrowhead also gets licenses from several leading firms, including Tekmira Pharmaceuticals for RNAi delivery technology and Alnylam for RNAi intellectual property and short-interfering RNA structures.
+Arrowhead also gets licenses from several leading firms, including Tekmira Pharmaceuticals for RNAi drug delivery technology and Alnylam for RNAi intellectual property and short interfering RNA structures.
+Arrowhead was already a player in RNAi delivery technology.

-“This acquisition is transformational for us and important for the broader field of RNAi,” Arrowhead CEO Christopher Anzalone told investors on a conference call.
-“Combined with our existing advanced RNAi delivery technologies, we believe we are now the most comprehensive RNAi therapeutics company in the world.”

 Join the conversation